-In this episode, Peter and Marcus talk with Lael Grant!
+In this episode, Dr Peter Dalmaris and Marcus Schappi talk with Lael Grant.

 Lael is computer programming teacher at Barker College, based in the Sydney suburb of Hornsby, in Australia.

 We interviewed Lael and two student members of the Redback team at the Barker College campus.
-The result is a two-part episode in which we discuss the importance of using robotics as a vehicle to develop multiple skillsets and attidutes in students.
+The result is a two-part episode in which we discuss the importance of using robotics as a vehicle to develop multiple skill sets and attitudes in students.

 I'll take one more minute in this introduction to give you some background on the Redbacks Robotics team.